- Why should I get organized?

 - You’ll be able to find things easily and will have a “home” for everything in your home

 - You’ll model for your children the value of organization and personal responsibility (their future roommates and spouses will thank you for it!)

 - You’ll reduce physical and mental clutter

 - You’ll find your home or office has truly become “a castle” and you will no longer dread going home or to work

 - You’ll literally breathe easier in your “new” space

 YES!
 All sessions take place within your home or office.
 We begin the process with a brief complimentary phone consultation to assess your needs and goals.
-As needed, we may also follow up with a complimentary in-person consultation for Honolulu residents.
-(Complimentary consultations via Skype or FaceTime are available for residents living outside Honoulu).
-At the end of the in-person or Skype/FaceTime consultation, you will be provided with a written estimate for services which indicates the projected amount of time for the project, as well as the fee.
+As needed, we may also follow up with a in-person consultation.
+See our pricing page for more information on the consultation process.

 How many hours will it take to organize?

 The time necessary totally depends upon the job at hand.
 A small home-office organization project may take as little as 3 hours, whereas a full-scale home-office makeover, complete with a revamped (or newly-created) filing system and a desk and office supplies overhaul may take four or more sessions (each session generally lasts three to four hours).
 Since every situation and each client’s pace is different, it’s best for us to talk first about your specific needs to get an idea of what your project would entail.